 “I was sitting with the kids in the front row and goofing around pretending to be a bobcat, all of a sudden the kids were all looking at me instead of Jeff!”
 I was embarrassed at first and tried to get the kids’ attention back towards the stage.
 After that performance Jeff said, “Would you ever consider coming up on stage with me?”
 That was the beginning of their official collaboration as Jeff and Paige.

 At the time Paige was teaching an environmental class at a local high school.
 Slowly over the next two and half years Jeff and Paige became more and more popular and the couple decided they had enough work to make a go of it as full-time children’s musicians.

 Paige is also passionate about empowering young women and girls.
 “I think that’s one of the great things about being a male/female duo.
 It's not just one or the other gender that the kids are looking up to.
 Parents tell us all the time that their kids play “Jeff and Paige” at home.
 I’m amazed at the gender stereotypes kids are already learning at such young ages.
 I try my best to show what it looks like to be a strong, confident woman, who communicates clearly and is comfortable being in front of a crowd speaking, singing, and acting silly!
 When I look out at the audience and see the kids imitating our every move I’m very aware of how we present ourselves as people in the world.
 I also think it’s really important to show that it's okay to make mistakes; luckily we make plenty of those onstage!”

-When Paige isn’t dressing up like a honey bee and shaking “the thing that stings” or singing about photosynthesis, she loves to write, read books, and play with her son Wolf.
+When Paige isn’t dressing up like a honey bee and shaking “the thing that stings” or singing about photosynthesis, she loves to write, read books, and play with her son Wolf and daughter Alice.